gpucce/scaling2_experiments/README.md

 > ```
 > in the config one will need
 > ```yaml
-> ...
 > sbatch_config:
 >   output: slurm-%A_%a.log
 > ```
--->

-> NOTE: the logs path are created when generating the sbatch scripts and not when running the actual experiments.
-Don't delete it.

 ## TODO